 Portofino, a jewel on the northwestern coast of Liguria, is a sight to behold.
 Once a humble fishing village, it has blossomed into a popular tourist destination, earning a well-deserved spot on Italy’s list of most charming small towns.
 In the summer, the streets of Portofino come alive with a vibrant and cosmopolitan energy, offering a unique and unforgettable experience.

 Furthermore, it is not just a destination for the jet-set crowd; stunning natural landscapes surround it with numerous cultural and artistic treasures.
 That’s why we included it on our list of The Most Beautiful Little Towns in Italy.
 However, it can be expensive, so visiting for a day trip or weekend getaway is recommended.
-For a more extended vacation, there are more affordable and peaceful resorts in close proximity.
+For a more extended vacation, more affordable and peaceful resorts are nearby.
 May and June are ideal times to visit before the busy Italian summer holiday.

 Do you happen to know the origin of Tropea’s name?
 Its etymology is shrouded in legends, but according to one tale, African Publio Scipione, a Roman politician, founded the city after returning victorious from the Battle of Zama in 202 BC.
 He supposedly offered the city as a trophy of gratitude to the gods for his triumph, and thus its name was born.